redFrik/superColliderStandalone-macOS/README.md

 To give your standalone a unique name you will need to...

 * change the name of the .app itself
-* edit the line in the .command script to use that name
 * edit the first line in sclang_conf.yaml under includePaths to use that name.

 Note that your standalone will still say SuperCollider in the top menu bar, but your .app will have the correct name in the macOS dock.